armory/webinar/spinnaker-in-30-minutes/01-prerequisites.md

 ```

 # Set up DNS
-Once the ingress service is up and has an ELB (`kubectl get svc -n ingress-nginx nginx-ingress`), create a DNS CNAME entry to point that at the ELB URL.
+Once the ingress service is up and has an ELB (`kubectl get svc -n ingress-nginx ingress-nginx -owide`), create a DNS CNAME entry to point that at the ELB URL.